-Thus, the maximum AIC difference that can ever be achieved in support of the 2-component model-even when it is the "true" generating model-is an AIC difference of -2.
-A similar outcome is true for the BIC statistic, where-given a fixed number of trials-the maximum BIC difference in support of the 2-component model is a constant value.
-In contrast, because the 3-component model can fit data much better than the 2-component model when it is the true generating model, there is no upper limit on the AIC or BIC difference in model fit.
-Thus researchers should keep this asymmetry in mind if engaging with model competition studies.
+Thus, the maximum AIC difference that can ever be achieved in support of the two-component model-even when it is the "true" generating model-is an AIC difference of -2.
+A similar outcome is true for the BIC statistic, where-given a fixed number of trials-the maximum BIC difference in support of the two-component

-Slots Models
+Slots models

-The main motivation for mixtur was to provide an implementation of the popular 2and 3-component mixture models.
-These models are so-called measurement models in the sense that they quantify key parameters of interest to explain response error (i.e., memory precision, guessing etc.).
+The main motivation for mixtur was to provide an implementation of the popular two- and three-component mixture models.
+These models are so-called measurement models in the sense that they quantify key parameters of interest to explain response error (i.e., memory precision, guessing, etc.).
 However, the models do not provide an explanation for these errors.
 This provides some flexibility as to the type of experimental data that mixtur can be used for.
 For example, versions of these mixture models have also been used to explore accessibility and precision of episodic memory representations (Berens, Richards, & Horner, 2020; Richter, Cooper, Bays, & Simons, 2016).

 Explanatory models on the other hand do provide mechanistic explanations for observed errors. mixtur can be extended to accommodate such models.
-Indeed, two explanatory models-the slots model and the slots-plus-averaging models of Zhang and Luck (2008)-are already implemented in mixtur.
+Indeed, two explanatory models-the slots model and the slots-plusaveraging models of Zhang and Luck (2008)-are already implemented in mixtur.
 The slots model assumes that visual short-term memory consists of a fixed number of slots; each slot can store one item in the display with high resolution.
-However, if set-size is larger than the number of slots, some items in the display will not be encoded, and if one of these non-encoded items are probed at test the participant will resort to guessing.
+However, if set size is larger than the number of slots, some items in the display will not be encoded, and if one of these non-encoded items are probed at test the participant will resort to guessing.
 In this model, the number of slots is given by parameter K, and the precision of the representation of items stored in the slots is given by parameter $\kappa$ (kappa).
 This is a re-parameterisation of the two-component model, providing an explanation for the guessing rate (i.e., K) rather than statistically estimating its consequences (i.e., $p_u$ ).
 An extension to the slots model is the slots-plus-averaging model.
 This model is similar to the slots model in that it is assumed vSTM consists of a fixed number of slots (again given by K).
-However, when K is larger than the set-size, items can be stored in more than one slot (until all slots are full); at test, the average value in each slot is available for report.
+However, when K is larger than the set size, items can be stored in more than one slot (until all slots are full); at test, the average value in each slot is available for report.
 This leads to better memory for items that are stored in multiple slots.
-This model provides a good account of the set-size effect (decreasing precision with increasing set-size).
+This model provides a good account of the set-size effect (decreasing precision with increasing set size).
 We provide a full overview of how to fit and simulate these models in Appendix C; we also repeat the design simulations using these models (the outcome of which do not alter our recommendations in this section).

-Future Directions
+Future directions